Environmental Obligations in Bankruptcy: Reconciling the Conflicting Goals of Bankruptcy and Environmental Laws

 - How are contingent environmental claims for contribution or cost recovery claims addressed in bankruptcy?

 - Can the bankrupt debtor sell or abandon contaminated assets?

-- How can governmental agencies with environmental claims influence the outcome of the bankruptcy case?
+- How do governmental agencies with outstanding cleanup orders and environmental claims influence the outcome of the bankruptcy case?

 - Due diligence considerations for sale of assets in bankruptcy proceedings